remi/her/README.md

 User.all     # => Fetches "https://api.example.com/users" and return an array of User objects
 User.find(1) # => Fetches "https://api.example.com/users/1" and return a User object
 ```

+This is just the beginning.
+Relationships, hooks, and other stuff will be handled and documented.